-While our eyes only detect a fraction of all light available, satellite sensors can actually capture – and send back — much more information.
-This information is relayed back to us in a format quite different from the photographs we are used to.
+Understanding how satellite images are created begins with sensors.
+Satellite sensors, unlike our eyes, capture much more information and relay it back to us in a format quite different from the photographs we are used to.

-Satellites capture data by assigning a digital value to a pixel based on the reflectance captured by the sensor of the corresponding area on the ground (and above atmosphere) on a predetermined band within the light spectrum.
-A high reflectance means a high value, low reflectance, a low value.
-When presented as an image, the high values are white, the low values blacks.
-That means all satellite data is black and white before processing.
+Satellites capture data by assigning a digital value to each pixel based on the reflectance of the corresponding area on the ground (and above the atmosphere) within a predetermined band within the light spectrum captured by the sensor.
+When presented as an image, a high reflectance means a high value, and a low reflectance means a low value.
+Thus, satellite data is in black and white before processing.

-For example, a snowy mountain top will appear close to white in all images from bands within the light spectrum, because snow reflects all visible light.
-But it will be darker in infrared images because snow has less reflectance in the infrared.
+A snowy mountain top, for example, will appear white in all light spectrum images, as snow reflects all visible light.
+However, it will appear darker in infrared images since the snow has less reflectance in infrared.

 Creating composite images

-True-colour composite images, such as the ones found on Google Maps, use the red, green, and blue bands gathered by satellites to mimic the range of vision for the human eye, showing us images closer to what we would expect to see in a normal photograph.
+In a true-colour composite image, such as the ones found on Google Maps, red, green, and blue bands are gathered by satellites to simulate the range of vision for the human eye, showing us images that are closer to a photograph.

-Since Google Maps images are the results of multiple satellite passes at different days (to capture the entire scenes and ensure they were no clouds), they have also been digitally fused to smooth out the transitions from one image to another and make it look like one large image to the users.
+Since Google Maps images are the result of multiple satellites passes on different days (to capture the entire scene and ensure there are no clouds), they have also been digitally fused to smooth out the transitions between one image to another and make it appear as one large image to the users.

-Additionally, satellites also capture information in the non-visible part of the light spectrum.
-Different features: rock, bare soil, vegetation, burned ground, snow, sediment-rich water, etc. all have different reflectance properties in each band.
-This a called a 'spectral signature'.
+Satellites also capture information in the non-visible spectrum of light.
+In each band, different features are reflected differently, such as rock, bare soil, vegetation, burned ground, snow, sediment-rich water, etc. This is called a 'spectral signature'.

-To highlight specific features, one or more of the RGB bands can be substituted for another, such as infrared, or near infrared, which are not visible to the human eye.
-These images are referred to as false-colour composite images.
+False-colour composite images are created by substituting one or more of the RGB bands for others, such as infrared or near-infrared, which are not visible to the human eye.